peak-js/peak/documentation/docs/guide/introduction.md

 Based on standard Web Components APIs, ensuring forward compatibility and interoperability with other frameworks.

 ### Lightweight
-Only ~5kb gzipped, Peak.js gives you powerful features without bloating your application.
+Only ~5kb gzipped, Peak.js gives you powerful features with a minimum of complexity.

 ## Key Features